-Only units in investment funds may be purchased that take into consideration sustainability criteria or pursue sustainable investment (Art.
+When investing in units in investment funds, only investment funds may be purchased that have environmental and/or social characteristics or pursue sustainable investment (Art.
 8 and Art.
 9 of the Sustainable Finance Disclosure Regulation / Regulation (EU) 2019/2088).
+The above listed principles of direct investment in securities also applies to investments in management company funds.
+Please refer to the respective Raiffeisen KAG funds' prospectuses for details.